June 23 2021

 Will lawyers be replaced by robots?

-Whilst law has historically been slow moving to innovate and adopt new technologies, the pace of technological acceleration is rapidly increasing.
+Broadly speaking, the law has historically been slow to innovate and adopt new technologies.
+But the pace of technological acceleration is rapidly increasing.
 Now, even the conventionally slow legal industry is being forced to catch up.

-A recent inCase article found that UK law firms are enthusiastically embracing technologies such as cloud-based infrastructure, client-facing chatbots, and AI-powered process automation.
-Law firms are currently frantically rushing to snap up many “Legal Technologists” as they possibly can.
-A report by Thomson Reuters found that lawtech start ups are seeing exponentially bigger investments with each passing year.
+A recent inCase article found that UK law firms are enthusiastically embracing technologies such as AI-powered process automation, client-facing chatbots, and cloud-based infrastructure.
+“Legal Technologists” are the new must-hire professionals for many law firms.
+A report by Thomson Reuters found that law-tech start ups are seeing exponentially bigger investments with each passing year.

-The cold reality is that technology isn’t coming to law.
+The reality is that technological isn’t coming to law.
 It’s already here.
-We are, in no uncertain terms, standing at the beginning of an enormous technological leap forwards that will completely transform the practice of law.
-If they are to survive, future lawyers will need to learn how to work in the new frontier of a tech-heavy legal industry.
+We are, in no uncertain terms, standing at the beginning of an enormous technological leap forwards that will completely transform the way law is practiced.
+If lawyers want to stay relevant, they will need to adapt to the new frontier of a tech-heavy legal industry.

 This naturally begs the question – why?
-Why are these processes being handed over to technology instead of having an actual human handle them?
-There’s three answers to this question, and they’re all rather simple:
+Why are these processes being handed over to technology instead of having a safe pair of fleshy, tangible human hands deal with them?
+There’s three simple answers to this question:

 A clear bit of context can be found in a 2018 study conducted by LawGeex contract review platform.
 They got 20 top US corporate lawyers to comb through five Non-Disclosure Agreements for errors and issues.
 Alongside them, their contract review AI was given the same task.
 The exercise produced some interesting results.
 The 20 corporate lawyers were able to find an average of 85% of issues in the NDAs.
 The AI on the other hand found 94%.
 That is, it goes without saying, an enormous finding.
-An automated AI programme is demonstrably more accurate in finding contractual issues than its human counterparts.
-But wait – here’s the real kicker.
+Artificial intelligence being demonstrably more accurate in finding contractual issues than its human counterparts is a frightening prospect.
+But wait – it gets worse.
 It took the 20 lawyers an average of 92 minutes to review all 5 NDAs.
 It took the AI 26 seconds.

-This is exactly where legal technology is right now, and really informs us as to where it’s going to go from here.
-Lengthy and repetitive tasks that would conventionally take hours and hours of time can be completed by artificial intelligence a fraction of the time it would take a human to do.
-Not only that, but they will do so better, more accurately, and at a much lower cost.
+This is where legal technology is right now, and should help inform us as to where it’s going to go from here.
+Lengthy and repetitive tasks that would conventionally take hours of human time can be easily completed by artificial intelligence in a fraction of the time.
+Not only that, but AI will do it better, more accurately, and at a lower cost.
 The future of work in the legal industry involves accepting this, and working with that change, not against it.

 As the legal world changes and more law firms, courts, and chambers adopt more technology and AI, legal decisions supported by AI will likely become the expected norm.
 Let’s break that down a bit.
 Think of our earlier example of e-discovery.
 In 2021, you could be forgiven for thinking that a “conventional” discovery process handled entirely by humans sounds absurd.
 It is now conventionally accepted wisdom that a human couldn’t possibly perform discovery as quickly or accurately as a machine could.
 This will undoubtedly soon become the case with other routine legal tasks.
 High-volume, low-risk work, will almost entirely be taken over by machines.